Omni Storage: A rental side hustle that earns easy passive income [$$]

 It feels as though it’s a demand issue.
 I have the lowest price for my item, and, I offer the additional benefit of more portability than the crib ($1 lower).
 The one thing that isn’t in my favor (maybe?) is that Omni storage never unpacked the box.
 The boxed up item might be affecting rentals, who knows?

-The Bouncy House
+The Bounce House

 My pièce de ré·sis·tance.
 I am getting scared that Bay Area children are being denied awesome birthday parties.
 Come on, Omni, promote this inflatable delight machine!